webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Delay After Page Load

-Waits on the page after initial page load for a set number of seconds prior to moving on to link extraction, behaviors, screenshots, and text extraction.
-This can be useful with pages that are slow to display page contents.
+Waits on the page after initial HTML page load for a set number of seconds prior to moving on to next steps such as link extraction and behaviors.
+Can be useful with pages that are slow to load page contents.

 ### Behavior Timeout